The Clinician-Investigator Training Program incorporates two years of uninterrupted research training into a Mayo Clinic residency or fellowship.

 - Manuscript writing

 Clinician-investigator trainees have frequent opportunities to attend and interact with invited speakers prominent in the field of academic medicine.
-The interaction provides the opportunity to learn from role model academicians and to build relationships with national leaders in academic medicine.
+The interaction provides opportunities to learn from role-model academicians and build relationships with national leaders in academic medicine.

-Trainees' performance and progress is evaluated carefully throughout the program to ensure trainees acquire adequate knowledge and develop technical skills.
+As a trainee in this program, your performance and progress is evaluated carefully throughout the program to ensure you acquire adequate knowledge and develop technical skills.

-You'll meet periodically with your supervising mentor and a faculty member to discuss the program and your ultimate career goals.
-Mayo Clinic recruits many of its staff physicians from its own training programs.
-Attractive career opportunities may be available at one of Mayo's group practices in Arizona, Florida and Minnesota.
+You meet periodically with your supervising mentor and a faculty member to discuss the program and your career goals.
+Mayo Clinic recruits many staff physicians from its own training programs.
+Career opportunities may be available at Mayo Clinic in Arizona, Florida and Minnesota.